- Consultation by medical providers

 Students enrolled for 6+ credits in a semester are automatically charged for the Health and Wellness Services Fee.
 After applying your Student Services fee to the cost of your visit, you can expect Health Services at no additional out of pocket cost.

 We do not file insurance claims or require payment for services or medications provided.

 Medical records are confidential.
 No information is released without the student’s written permission or a court order.
 To get a copy of your immunization/medical records from Morris, print a copy of the Release of Medical Records form and fax or mail to Health Services.

-Appointments are not required, but are recommended if you will require more than a short visit.
+Appointments are not necessary but recommended if you require more than a short visit.

-A Stevens Community Medical Center (SCMC) physician is available in Health Service from 9 a.m.–noon on class days and during finals week.
+A Stevens Community Medical Center (SCMC) medical provider is available in Health Service from 9 a.m.–noon on class days and during finals week.